FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: When to Stop

 \subsection{Related Work}

 When to stop is a critical problem while applying active learning on literature reviews.
 If the reading stops too early, it may end up with missing too many relevant papers.
-On the other hand, if the reading stops too late, review effort might be wasted since no new relevant papers can be found i the review goes on.
+On the other hand, if the reading stops too late, review effort might be wasted since no new relevant papers can be found.

-Before this study, other work~\cite{wallace2010semi,miwa2014reducing} usually focus on generating the best reading curve and do not discuss the stopping rule.
-That said, our reading of the literature is that there exists three candidate state of the art stopping rules for selecting relevant papers in software engineering, electronic discovery, and evidence-based medicine respectively: \begin{itemize} \item Ros'17: stop review after 50 non-relevant papers are found in succession~\cite{ros2017machine}. \item Cormack'16: the knee method~\cite{Cormack2016Engineering}.
+Before this study, other work~\citep{wallace2010semi,miwa2014reducing} usually focus on generating the best reading curve and do not discuss the stopping rule.
+That said, our reading of the literature is that there exists three candidate state of the art stopping rules for selecting relevant papers in software engineering, electronic discovery, and evidence-based medicine respectively: \begin{itemize} \item Ros'17: stop review after 50 non-relevant papers are found in succession~\citep{ros2017machine}. \item Cormack'16: the knee method~\citep{Cormack2016Engineering}.
 This method detects the inflection point $i$ of current recall curve, and compare the slopes before and after $i$.
 If $slope_{<i}/slope_{>i}$ is greater than a specific threshold $\rho$, the review should be stopped.
-For details about this knee method, please refer to Cormack and Crossman~\cite{Cormack2016Engineering}. \item Wallace'13: Apply an estimator to estimate the number of relevant papers $|R|$ and let the users decide when to stop by showing them how close they are to the estimated number~\cite{wallace2013active}. \end{itemize} We note that the Ros'17 and Cormack'16 methods are less flexible than the Wallace'13 method since they do not allow the user to choose what recall they want.
+For details about this knee method, please refer to \citet{Cormack2016Engineering}. \item Wallace'13: Apply an estimator to estimate the number of relevant papers $|R|$ and let the users decide when to stop by showing them how close they are to the estimated number~\citep{wallace2013active}. \end{itemize} We note that the Ros'17 and Cormack'16 methods are less flexible than the Wallace'13 method since they do not allow the user to choose what recall they want.
+Also note that another recently proposed stopping strategy by \citet{di2018study} requires the review to follow the order of BM25, therefore is not compared in this papers.